-Students desiring an LOA must complete an official Application for Non-Enrolled Student Status Form, obtain their advisor’s permission and signature on the form and file the form with the Integrated Student Services (ISS) office during registration.
+Students desiring an LOA must complete an official Application for Non-Enrolled Student Status Form, obtain their advisor’s permission and signature on the form and file the form with the Office of Integrated Student Services (ISS) during registration.
 Students on financial aid are required to have the signature of the Financial Aid Office as well.
 Students who leave school without filing this form may be withdrawn from AULA and may not reenter without applying for readmission.

 Leave of Absence for MFA in Creative Writing

 Students enrolled in the MFA in Creative Writing Program may request an authorized Leave of Absence from AULA; no more than two Leaves of Absence from the Program may be granted without jeopardizing their enrollment or their standing in the Program.
 The deadline for submitting requests for a Leave of Absence is October 1 for the Summer/Fall semester and April 1 for the Winter/Spring semester.
 Requests for reinstatement to full participation in the Program must be received no later than sixty days prior to the Residency that initiates the next semester.